 - Edit avg_marks_above_80 filter to display only True values.

 Change the range from automatic to fixed and specify the range.
-Move to the next tab (Tick Marks) –
+Move to the next tab (Tick Marks):

-Try creating another calculated field with average_above_90 and see if you get the following –
+Try creating another calculated field with average_above_90 and see if you get the following:

-Note that these examples have been created for learning purposes so that we can understand more features of Tableau.
+Note that these examples have been created for learning purposes only so that we can understand more features of Tableau.
 You can play around as much as you want by moving around the columns and rows up and down and see how the charts change.

 Let’s say you want to calculate the average marks obtained by the class based on the year of joining and the primary subject.
 Sounds a lot.
 Tableau will do it all for you.
 All you have to do is drag and drop all the rows and columns you need.

-Take the blue line (English), for example.
+Take the blue line (English), for example:

 - As per our data, there are no students who took English as a significant in 1983 and 1986.

 - In 1984, the average marks of those who had English as a significant were 84.9, as pointed in the chart ((93.6 + 76.2)/2).
-If you hover your mouse on the point, you will get the details –
+If you hover your mouse on the point, you will get the details like this:

 The same holds for other subjects too.
 All of this is just a representation of data.
 The real power of Tableau comes with analysis using trend lines and forecasts.
 The tool uses AI to show trends, discover patterns, and predict the future.
 To predict or forecast, we need data for a more extended period.

 Let’s try to get some insights from this data.
-Click on Analysis, Trend lines and then Show trends –
+Click on Analysis, Trend lines and then Show trends:

-Tableau will show something like this –
+Tableau will show something like this:

 We can infer that while English and Science show a general upward trend, Math shows a downward trend.
 But this data, as we said, is not enough to generate the forecast.
-I have added some more data of students with different years of joining.
-Let us get the same line chart for the new dataset –
+Thus, we have added some more data of students with different years of joining.
+Let us get the same line chart for the new dataset:

 As we see, with more data, we have better trends compared to previous trends.
 We see a downward trend for English, whereas Math is almost stable (no steep trend).
-If you click on to describe the trend, you can get all the mathematical values that are needed for in-depth analysis –
+If you click on to describe the trend, you can get all the mathematical values that are needed for in-depth analysis:

-Just for fun, switch from line chart to area chart to see the same results –
+Just for fun, switch from line chart to area chart to see the same results:

 Notice that for Maths, the prediction quality is still OK, but for others, it is not so.
 This could be because the data is insufficient or not of good quality.
 The forecast also shows a negative trend for English.

 This article is not exhaustive and does not cover every feature and option of Tableau.
-Tableau 10 Business Intelligence Cookbook or Tableau for dummies are some excellent books to start your journey with the popular data visualization tool.
+Tableau 10 Business Intelligence Cookbook and Tableau for Dummies are excellent books to start your journey with the popular data visualization tool.